Defining Nock#

 *a *a

-The current specification for Nock is 4K, meaning that only four possible revisions are possible.
+The current specification for Nock is 4K, meaning that only four possible revisions remain.
+(See History for more details.)

 Commentary#